 Layer your clothing

 The base layer is what directly touches your body, such as a thin top, bottom, and underwear.
-You’ll want to choose lightweight and moisture-wicking fabric like merino wool or a synthetic fabric because they dry much faster and will move moisture (such as sweat and water) away from your skin.
+You’ll want to choose lightweight and moisture-wicking fabric like merino wool or a synthetic fabric because it dries much faster and will move moisture (such as sweat and water) away from your skin.
 Next, your mid layer.
 It should be warm and insulate you from cold.
 Fleece or wool both work great.
 Finally, you have your shell.
 It should be able to cut wind and keep moisture out.

 It can feel like a chore to keep adding and removing layers throughout your hike.
 But if you want to stay warm and comfortable (and don’t wanna risk dying from hypothermia) then you gotta dress like an onion!